vibewell25/vibewell/docs/docs/guides/rate-limiting-load-testing.md

 # K6 Load Testing for Redis Rate Limiting

-This document provides instructions for setting up and running [k6](https://k6.io/) load tests to evaluate the Redis rate limiting implementation in the Vibewell API.
+This document provides instructions for setting up and running [k6](https://k6.io/) load tests to evaluate the Redis rate limiting implementation in the VibeWell API.

 ## Overview